Back to DNB Tips

 General25 min read5 December 2025

-DNB Student Regrets & Challenges: A Comprehensive Guide
+PG+SS Student Regrets & Challenges: A Comprehensive Guide

 Executive Summary

-This comprehensive guide synthesizes findings from medical forums, Reddit discussions, Change.org petitions, official NBEMS communications, research publications, and doctors' associations to identify regrets and challenges faced by DNB students throughout their training and career lifecycle.More importantly, we provide actionable tips and tricks to tackle each challenge.
+This comprehensive guide synthesizes findings from medical forums, Reddit discussions, Change.org petitions, official NBEMS communications, research publications, and doctors' associations to identify regrets and challenges faced by PG+SS students throughout their training and career lifecycle.More importantly, we provide actionable tips and tricks to tackle each challenge.

 70%+